In Australia, we property investors are fortunate. Why? Because we can claim the cost of construction for investment property as a tax deduction.

 Do I have to make a cost base adjustment for capital works deductions claimed?

-Cost base adjustments refer to figuring out a rental property’s capital gain or loss.
+Cost base adjustments refer to determining a rental property’s capital gain or loss.

 The cost base and reduced cost base of the property may need to be reduced to the extent that it includes construction expenditure which you, as an investor, can claim in capital works deductions.